joydeepmedhi/Anchor-Boxes-with-KMeans/README.md

 #### scales & aspect_ratios

 Aspect Ratio of an anchor box is basically *width/height*.
-Scales are bigger is the anchor box from base box (i.e. 512 x 512 box is twice as big as 256 x 256).
+Scales are bigger as the anchor box are from base box (i.e. 512 x 512 box is twice as big as 256 x 256).
 ```
 if aspect_ratio = ar
    base_anchor = 256 x 256